-In 2003, the state was divided into 18 Community Protection Zones (CPZ).
+The Task Force has modified the definitions and guidelines for assessing wildfire risk to communities several times since its inception in 2003.
+Initially the state was divided into 18 Community Protection Zones (CPZ).
 Inside these zones were 234 communities that were evaluated for their wildland fire risk.
 Using standard hazard risk rating methodology, these communities were rated as high, medium, or low risk.
-Since then, the communities have been encouraged to develop a CWPP.
-All communities initially identified in the CPZs have since been reevaluated in the formation of their CWPP and most counties revising o updating their CWPP have added communities within their jurisdiction.